Ext-00/Ext-00/README.md

-# Welcoem to me profile
+# i wonder

-Why are you even here?
+i wonder why are you here.
-theres nothing special here.